Sound Bytes

 The hosts of the show have come up with a methodology of ridding a computer running Microsoft operating systems of malware called The Security Tango.
 It consists of deleting files from the computer and running tools that flag and remove malware.
 It also makes recommendations of what programs (firewalls, antivirus, etc.) users should be running regularly on their computers to keep them relatively secure.
 Most of the tools and programs in The Security Tango are freeware.
 Eventually, "The Tango" was expanded to include procedures for Apple (the Macarena and the iPhone Pavane), the Linux Lambada, and the Android Allemande.
 The procedure for Microsoft Windows was renamed the Windows Waltz.
 Therefore, the Security Tango has come to mean the suite of procedures, with the individual dances for different platforms.

-Having been on the air in some form since September 2, 1989, their "claim to fame" is the longest running show about computers.
+Having been on the air in some form since September 2, 1989, Sound Bytes is the longest running show about computers.
 The program originally aired on WXXI in Rochester (the region's principal NPR affiliate) and was created by then-WXXI radio vice president Mark Boardman and original host Bob Smith.
 Francesco, Enright and Rea joined as regular panelists early in the program's run, later opting to take the program to commercial competitor WHAM-AM (which carried it in various time slots on weekends from December 2001 until cancelling it at the end of the decade).
 It then moved to its current home on WGMC.